arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     too fast) or dropped A2DP frames in the **bluealsa(8)** server (if the effective rate is too slow).
 Increase the period time with this option if this problem occurs.

+-M NAME, --mixer=NAME
+    Select ALSA mixer device to use for controlling audio output mute state and volume level.
+    In order to use this feature, BlueALSA PCM can not use software volume.
+    The default is ``default``.

+--mixer-name=NAME
+    Set the name of the mixer element.
+    The default is ``Master``.

+--mixer-index=NUM
+    Set the index of the mixer channel.
+    The default is ``0``.

 --profile-a2dp
     Use A2DP profile (default).